 To add further appeal to your indoor plants, get creative with the planters you choose.
 Instead of traditional planters, opt for unique vessels as planters such as using your old cups or reusing tin containers as planters.
 One quick search online and you can find hundreds of ideas for DIY planters including tips on transforming old household items into planters with the help of some fresh paint.

 Finally, if you are new to gardening or want to ease into indoor plants, opt for a few low maintenance houseplants to start with like the Chinese Evergreen, the Snake Plant or the Clivia for those that live in colder climates.
 Most of these plants can survive year-round weather including winter and require little care but still possess exquisite beauty.
+Many houseplants benefit from higher room temperatures.
+Just ensure that they are not placed too close to the vents of your 1 stage or 2 stage furnace.
 This way you can still enjoy the beauty and benefits of nature, in your home.

 Whether you want to join the latest interior decorating trend or wish to expand your love of nature to your home, make sure you do your research, start off with low maintenance houseplants, and feel free to add variety.
 Just like cultivating your own garden, bringing your love of greenery indoors is the perfect opportunity to display you and your home’s personality.